-'Under attack:' jury in murder trial sees video of Ahmaud Arbery's last minutes | Law-Order
+'Under attack:' Jury in murder trial sees video of Ahmaud Arbery's last minutes | Law-Order

 Dunikoski said the defendants had deadly intent, pointing to something the elder McMichael told police he shouted at Arbery: "Stop or I'll blow your fucking head off!"
 She said he also told police they had trapped Arbery "like a rat."
 Arbery's father left the courtroom before Bryan's cellphone video of the shooting was played, which shows the younger McMichael pointing his shotgun at Arbery, who runs towards it before the fatal shots are fired.
 Arbery's mother sobbed into a man's shoulder in the courtroom gallery.

-The defendants' lawyers say the younger McMichael opened fire in self-defense.
-Robert Rubin told the jury in his opening statement that his client Travis McMichael had previously been in the U.S. Coast Guard for 10 years, when he had received weapons training and learned about the "probable cause" needed to justify an arrest.
+Rubin said in his opening statement that Travis McMichael had been frightened that Arbery might have been armed, though it would turn out the jogger did not even have his cellphone on him.
+The man opened fire in self-defense as Arbery tried to grab his shotgun, Rubin said, and was left distraught and covered in Arbery's blood.

 In the months before the shooting, reports went around Satilla Shores of property crimes, unsettling residents of a once-idyllic place in which to raise a family, Rubin told the jury.
-"Who's breaking into your building?
-Who's stealing your lawn mowers or your guns?"
-Rubin said.
-"And so the neighborhood was on edge."
+Arbery had been seen in security-camera video roaming around an unoccupied half-built house near the McMichaels' on several occasions in the months leading up to the shooting.

+The property owner, Larry English, shared some of the video with the neighbors, and Travis McMichael was among those who saw the older videos, according to prosecutors and defense counsel.
+The prosecution told the jury they would see a deposition by English, who has said nothing was taken from his property on the days Arbery was there, and that he believes Arbery would use a water source on the site to quench his thirst.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)